 1986 I left “Stern” to work as a freelancer.
 I photographed fashion for international magazines, a lot of commercial fashion, advertising and a few videos (which I won’t show because I’m embarrassed).

 But like the city of Bonn: After a few years, daily life became kind of repetitive and boring.
-So parallel to my commercial work I started a three-year-journey “Where God Resides”, a project about sacred places around the world.
+So, parallel to my commercial work, I started a three-years-journey for “Where God Resides”, a project about sacred places around the world.
 It was quite a success, published in a book and shown in many exhibitions.
 And it brought me back to “Stern”.

 While I was discussing the rights to publish “Where God Resides” with the newly installed chief editors, we spontaneously liked each other and they offered me the job as art director of “Stern”.
-Again: I could not say “No” to that offer.
+Again: I could not say “No” to that offer and joined them in 2000.

 But something else is repetitive: My affection to try something new.
-So I left "Stern" to become the CMO of the executive board of a big franchise company.
-Professionally it was exciting because every day, every week I had to work on something I had never done before.
-Emotionally it was exhausting though, so I decided to leave after three years.
+So I left "Stern" in 2008 to become the CMO of the executive board of a big franchise company.
+Professionally, it was exciting because every day, every week I had to work on something I had never done before.
+Emotionally, it was exhausting though, so I decided to leave after three years.

 Since then I have looked into many digital business models and finally returned to my passion: the world of images.
-In 2014 I started a two-year-project all over the world called "Grey Matter(s)".
-The large format images were exhibited 2016 for the very first time at the CWC Gallery in Berlin.
-In the same year I was awarded as "Photographer of the Year" at the "Moscow International Foto Awards" for "Grey Matter(s)".
-I'm incredibly proud.
+In 2014 I started a two-years-project all over the world called "Grey Matter(s)".
+The large format images were exhibited for the very first time at the CWC Gallery in Berlin in 2016.
+The same year I was awarded as "Photographer of the Year" at the "Moscow International Photo Awards" for "Grey Matter(s)".
+I feel very honoured.

-Now I'm quite busy placing the exhibition all over the world (any help welcome :-) And of course I have started a new project which should be finished by summer 2017.
+Now I'm quite busy placing the exhibition all over the world (any help welcome :-)).
+And of course I have started a new project which should be finished by 2018.

 Images are the oldest, most effective way to communicate.
 But what is the secret of their magic?
 Look at a photograph and observe yourself: It is the only trick of us humans to make the time stand still.
 I love it.